 How common is bullying?

 It is hard to get accurate figures as it is so often under-reported.
-Still, at least 5-15% of primary school-aged children and up to 10% off adolescents are victims of bullying on a weekly basis, with boys more likely to be involved than girls.
+Still, at least 5-15% of primary school-aged children and up to 10% of adolescents are victims of bullying every week, with boys more likely to be involved than girls.
 These figures are based on Finnish data.
-Australian data suggested that up to 23.7% of students bullied others on a weekly basis, and around 12.7% of children are victims.
+Australian data suggested that up to 23.7% of students bullied others weekly, and around 12.7% of children are victims.
 The incidence does seem to decrease with age, though with much less going on in senior school, despite what television would have us believe.

 What sorts of bullying go on?

 The majority is verbal in nature – name-calling and teasing.
 This covert bullying may be accompanied by whispers and blackmail.
-Only a small proportion involves overt physical violence.
+Only a tiny proportion involves overt physical violence.

 Bully and victim represent primitive archetypes for which there are stereotypical behavioural patterns.
 Bullies are seen as aggressive and dominant whilst lacking empathy.
 Victims are (perhaps) introverted, with self-esteem issues and a tendency to blame themselves for events outside their control.